nilxam/leap_development/data/backports_development_model.md

 ## Background

-Backprots used to rebuild Leap sources, after CtLG, package source will go to Backprots project and be maintained in Backports project, Leap project just maintain a small amount of Leap specific packages; brandings and KMPs, tools/checkers been used in Leap have to re-implement towards Backports.
+Backprots used to rebuild Leap sources, after CtLG, package source will go to Backprots project and be maintained in Backports project, Leap project just maintain a small amount of Leap specific packages; brandings and KMPs, tools/checkers been used in Leap is re-implementation towards Backports.

 ## Pre-Integration